Animal consciousness: Philosophical background

 The mind–body problem in philosophy examines the relationship between mind and matter, and in particular the relationship between consciousness and the brain.
 A variety of approaches have been proposed.
 Most are either dualist or monist.
 Dualism maintains a rigid distinction between the realms of mind and matter.
 Monism maintains that there is only one kind of stuff, and that mind and matter are both aspects of it.
 The problem was addressed by pre-Aristotelian philosophers, and was famously addressed by René Descartes in the 17th century, resulting in Cartesian dualism.
-Descartes believed that humans only, and not other animals have this non-physical mind.
+Descartes believed that humans alone possess a non-physical mind, interpreting animal behaviour through a mechanistic model that denied animal consciousness.

 The rejection of the mind–body dichotomy is found in French Structuralism, and is a position that generally characterized post-war French philosophy.
 The absence of an empirically identifiable meeting point between the non-physical mind and its physical extension has proven problematic to dualism and many modern philosophers of mind maintain that the mind is not something separate from the body.
 These approaches have been particularly influential in the sciences, particularly in the fields of sociobiology, computer science, evolutionary psychology, and the neurosciences.